Model Builders Needed

 The Future City Competition (January)

 This competition takes place each January and requires volunteers to serve as judges and engineer mentors.
 Future City Competition serves students in 6th, 7th and 8th grade.
 Sponsored by National Engineers Week, this national program introduces students to engineering with the popular Sim City software.
 Students design future cities with simulation software, build scale models, write essays and give oral presentations on their city's design.
+The theme for the 2017-18 competition is The Age-Friendly City.
 The 2018 Regional Finals take place on January 20.

 IIT Bridge Building Competition (January)

 The Annual IIT Bridge Competition will take place in the Herman Hall Auditorium in January, 2018.
 Please visit the IIT website for more information.

 CAF Engineering Day (February)